DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 ### What’s included in the DCP 2.0 infrastructure updates?

-Along with the new data view we have updated DCP infrastructure by **retiring and replacing** the following features:
+Along with the new data view, we have updated DCP infrastructure by **retiring and replacing** the following features:

 * HCA Command Line Interface (CLI); data are now downloaded using curl commands (see the [Accessing HCA Data and Metadata guide](/guides/quick-start-guide))